-The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic has been associated with periodic emergence of virus lineages with altered transmission and/or immune evasion properties, termed variants of concern (VOCs, Konings 2021).
-The Omicron VOC (Pango lineage B.1.1.529\) was initially detected in November 2021 and rapidly became dominant worldwide (Viana 2022).
-Omicron is associated with reduced intrinsic severity compared with earlier lineages (Nyberg 2022, Wolter 2022, Lewnard 2022) which is thought to be partly driven by altered replication niche (Hui 2022, Meng 2022, Peacock 2022).
-While earlier SARS-CoV-2 lineages replicate throughout the upper respiratory tract (URT) and lower respiratory tract (LRT), Omicron replication is largely restricted to the URT (Hui 2022, Meng 2022, Peacock 2022).
+VOC (Pango lineage B.1.1.529) was initially detected in November 2021 and rapidly became dominant worldwide [2].
+Omicron is associated with reduced intrinsic severity compared with earlier lineages [3-5] which is thought to be partly driven by an altered replication niche [6-8].
+While earlier SARS-CoV-2 lineages replicate throughout the upper respiratory tract (URT) and lower respiratory tract (LRT), Omicron replication is largely restricted to the URT [6-8].

-We have previously shown that mutational spectra (the patterns of contextual nucleotide mutations that accumulate within a pathogen clade) can distinguish bacterial niche (Ruis 2022).
+We have previously shown that mutational spectra (the patterns of contextual nucleotide mutations that accumulate within a pathogen clade) can distinguish bacterial niche [9].
 This is possible because pathogens replicating in different sites are exposed to distinct sets of mutagens that drive differential mutational patterns.
-We therefore hypothesised that Omicron would exhibit a different mutational spectrum compared with previous SARS-CoV-2 lineages due to its altered niche.
+We therefore hypothesized that Omicron would exhibit a different mutational spectrum compared with previous SARS-CoV-2 lineages due to its altered niche.
 Such a change in spectrum may enable inference of the replication niche(s) of newly emerging variants from their mutational spectra, and therefore enable prediction of intrinsic severity.
 To test this, we calculated the single base substitution (SBS) spectra of SARS-CoV-2 lineages and compared the observed patterns with additional viruses and bacteria that replicate within different respiratory sites.